86 billion dollars.

 Traction can be very helpful for low back muscle pain as well, by allowing a powerful stretch, that you can’t achieve on your own.

-Note that the studies of the clinical effectiveness of spinal decompression offer conflicting results.
+Studies of the clinical effectiveness of spinal decompression offer conflicting results.

 Still, traction is widely used by Chiropractors and Physical Therapists, and there are too many people claiming traction has saved their back – To be ignored.

-· Mild Traction – back Stretchers (Best for posture-related back pain, lumbar muscle strain)
+- Mild Traction – back Stretchers (Best for posture-related back pain, lumbar muscle strain)

-· Powerful Traction – inversion Tables (Best for bulging/herniated discs, Sciatica, degenerative disc disease)
+- Powerful Traction – Inversion Tables (Best for bulging/herniated discs, Sciatica, degenerative disc disease)

-Mild Traction – Back Stretchers
+Mild Traction – Orthopedic Back Stretchers

 A back stretcher is a low-cost simple stretch.
 It’s a convenient way to stretch your aching lower back, especially if it’s just muscle pain.